jorge12345678/main/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Robotic Application Development Engineer.
+role: Mechatronics Engineer.
 MSc in Control and Automation #/ MSc in Control and Automation Engineering

 # Organizations/Affiliations to show in About widget
 organizations: